Quality Assurance/Quality Improvement

 Does My QA/QI Project Require IRB Review?

 The IRB must review all activities which qualify as human subjects research.
+You can learn more about what qualifies as human subject research at the IRB FAQ webpage.
 However, even if a QA/QI project is NOT research, it may still require IRB review.
 This may be the case if, for example:

 • If a project is testing or using certain drugs or devices, the project may fall under FDA regulations and require IRB review.